Facebook X (Twitter) Instagram

 Step 2: Backup Squid Configuration File

-Before making any changes to the Squid configuration file, it’s a good practice to make a backup.
-This can be done with the following command:
+Before you change the Squid configuration file, it’s a good idea to make a copy of it as a backup.
+You can do this with the command below:

 sudo cp /etc/squid/squid.conf /etc/squid/squid.conf.bak